princesharma12911/ROCK-PAPER-AND-SCISSORS-PROJECT/README.md

 # ROCK-PAPER-AND-SCISSORS-PROJECT
-Is is a game 'rock paper and scissors.
+This  is a game project 'rock paper and scissors.